myGit-YokoyamaHiroshi/AR_kalman_connectivity/README.md

 &ensp;&ensp; - IPython 7.16.1 <br>
 &ensp;&ensp; - joblib 0.16.0 <br>
 &ensp; <br>
-&ensp; The sample scripts are not guaranteed to run on any other version in Python than the above.<br>
+&ensp; The implemented scripts are not guaranteed to run on any other version in Python than the above.<br>
 &ensp; <br>
 # Authors<br>
 &ensp; Hiroshi Yokoyama<br>